 The interdisciplinary nature of performative art held, in this case, a captivating professionalism.
 The corporeal medium in turn translated toward a hyper-extended process of mark making.
 And whilst endurance was not an aspect of this particular performance, the suspension of time can be seen as a strategy that was utilised to perfection in the elevation of a series of material events.
-And whilst the Reservoir, the space, initially threatened a feeling of theatricality, primarily due to its other worldly aesthetic and distinct imposing form, it simply faded toward a secondary consequence as soon as the performance event commenced.

 In viewing himself firstly as a drawer rather than a painter, and being known more for delicate watercolours than lusty oils and acrylics, Nic Plowman’s Popes, Kings and Other Fools exhibition at Anthea Polson Art marks a turn in his career.
 Where Plowman’s two previous shows were self-referential in reflecting his serious health issues and near-death experience, his new work examines the unparalleled status of religious figures in Christian art.

 I think that what you’re searching for as an artist is to be able to visualise something that you know but haven’t yet seen.
 I know that this is a contradiction, perhaps even a paradox and yet I see it manifesting throughout all of my work, particularly in relation to the motives and motifs that repeat as they have done throughout my visual arts practice.
 It’s taking the familiar toward the unfamiliar in adding to the conversations that have preceded the finished object.